artsmia/collection-info/provenance-research.md

 query: _exists_:provenance
 ---

-The Minneapolis Institute of Arts is committed to conducting research on works in its permanent collection as an integral part of its mission.
+The Minneapolis Institute of Art is committed to conducting research on works in its permanent collection as an integral part of its mission.
 We recognize the importance of in-depth research relating to the events of World War II, and the Nazi-era appropriation of artwork throughout Europe.
 The museum has completed an assessment of the European paintings and Judaica acquired by the Institute since 1932.
 This survey was conducted in accordance with the recommendations set forth in December 1998 by the [Association of Art Museum Directors](http://www.aamd.org/) (AAMD) and the [guidelines provided by the American Association of Museums](http://www.aam-us.org/docs/default-source/professional-resources/nepip-recommended-procedures), issued in October 2000.

 The findings posted here are limited to the artworks that were known to have transferred ownership during the crucial years of 1932-1946, or that contain gaps in provenance during that time.
 Artworks that have been "cleared" in the survey are also included.

-By making this information available to the public, the Minneapolis Institute of Arts is working to fulfill its mission of responsible stewardship of its collections, and to participate in the worldwide effort of identifying works of art looted during World War II.
+By making this information available to the public, the Minneapolis Institute of Art is working to fulfill its mission of responsible stewardship of its collections, and to participate in the worldwide effort of identifying works of art looted during World War II.
 New information will be continuously added to this site, as further research into the collection is completed according to the AAM guidelines.
 The museum welcomes any information that may further clarify the provenance of artworks in its collection.

 ## Additional Information